SwathiSangala26/Java/Object-Oriented Programming/static.md

 15. Why main method is static?
     ➜ To run without creating object.

+🟧 16.
+Can we overload a static method?
+    ➜ Yes.
+Static methods can be overloaded because overloading depends on method parameters, not on whether the method is static or instance.

 ---

 ## 🧾 Quick Recap / Cheat Sheet